Useful Notes: Furry Fandom

 , Check It Out With Dr Steve Brule

 .
-These are people who believe they are, in real life, not actually fully human.
-It may be that they claim to have an animal spirit, which may or may not be a real animal (Therians limit themselves to real animals).
-Some go so far as to disown the human race entirely, and claim they've been born as the wrong species.
-Even Otherkin, who're mocked by other furries, mock these people, to give some context to where they are on the social ladder.
+Those who declare themselves to be one of these believe that they are, in real life, not actually fully human.
+It may be that they claim to have the soul of an animal, which may or may not be that of a real animal (therians limit themselves to real animals).
+Some go so far as to disown the human species entirely, and claim they've been born as the wrong species.
+Of course, even other furries will often mock Otherkin, just to give some context as to where Otherkin lie on the social ladder.

-There is a significant stigma to identifying yourself as a furry,note
+There is a significant stigma to identifying oneself as a furry,note

 Also, meet Dr. Kathy Gerbasi